victorpoughon/torchlensmaker/roadmap.md

 * focal length changes if you flip a plano convex lens (contrary to what textbook says)

 ## Various stuff

+* handle refractive index in optical data
+* lenses only given their inner refractive index
+* refractive surface sets the next index of refraction and get the previous from input

 * per parameter learning rate adapted to parameter scale
     * example: one parabola coefficient, one distance